huijing/slides/58-cssconf-2019/README.md

     - when there isn't enough space, we've already mentioned that `fr` sized columns are the first to lose size
     - but after that, you'll notice that `fit-content()` and `auto` shrink at the same rate
     - if you look at the second set, `minmax()`, being a range as well, is also shrinking, albeit at a slightly smaller rate of change, **but** all 3 end up hitting their minimum size *at the same time*
-    - this is also the case when `auto` and `minmax()` are shrinking together, as well as when `fit-content()` and `minmax()` are shrinking at the same time
+    - this is also the case when `auto` and `minmax()` are shrinking together *(refer to third set)*, as well as when `fit-content()` and `minmax()` *(refer to fourth set)* are shrinking at the same time
-    - but when there is lots of space, `fit-content()` gets capped at its `max-content` width, while `auto` and `minmax()` continue to grow
+    - *(refer to second set)* in a growth scenario, where there is lots of space, `fit-content()` gets capped at its `max-content` width, while `auto` and `minmax()` continue to grow
     - once `auto` hits `max-content` size though, it pauses growing while `minmax()` continues to absorb the free space until it hits the upper limit of `400px`, after which `auto` takes over the rest of the free space
-    - `fr` just takes over everything though, just keep that in mind
+    - conversely, `fr` just takes over everything when there's lots of space

-- *(show Florence)* more options for editorial design that adapts well to more viewport sizes
+- *(show Florence)* with such variable sizing, we have more options for editorial designs that adapt well to a greater range of viewport sizes
-    - grid allows us to do things like overlap so much easier than before
     - *hide float (on top right corner) and trigger overlay*
+    - grid also allows us to do things like overlap so much easier than before

 ## Wrapping up

-I'm really excited for this to become mainstream and to have more designers and developers start considering the possibilities in their designs.
+I'm really excited for all this to become mainstream and to have more designers and developers start considering the possibilities in their designs.
 So if any of you are still on the fence when it comes to trying out these newer CSS layout properties…

 *trigger GIF and credit text (on bottom right corner)*